Complaints under the Age Discrimination Act

 The Australian Human Rights Commission’s contact details are:

 Phone: National Information Service on 1300 656 419

 Fax: (02) 9284 9611

 If you are deaf or hearing impaired you can contact us by TTY on 1800 620 241.
 If you need an Auslan interpreter, the Commission can arrange this for you.

 If you are blind or have a vision impairment, the Commission can provide information in alternative formats on request.

 If you are thinking about making a complaint, you might also want to consider getting legal advice or contacting your trade union.
-There are community legal services that can provide free advice about discrimination and harassment.
-Contact details for your closest community legal centre can be found at https://clcs.org.au/.
+There are legal services that can provide free advice about discrimination and harassment, such as Legal Aid or your nearest community legal service.